 Any areas of missing paint were gently filled in, to return an even surface to the ceiling.
 The colour was reapplied with conservation-grade pigments.
 These pigments are importantly used instead of oil paints, as they will age at the same rate as the rest of the work, can be easily removed if required in the future, and will not be confused for the original artwork.
 Our conservators have a background in fine art and are able to use these skills to seamlessly match the colours and details to the original painting.

 The end result of the restoration will allow the Oriel Room to be returned to its former glory, bringing back the bright and natural scene which can now bring wonder to future generations.
 It will also provide artistic and historic integrity for the Grade I listed property, allowing for a clear and preserved insight into the ideas and styles of the Victorian age.

-How to act when faced with a damaged mural
+How to act when faced with a damaged ceiling painting

 To prevent the acceleration of decay, it is recommended that swift and rapid action is taken at the first signs of any problem.
 Whilst this is sometimes not so easy, as is the case with the Oriel Room mural, having a plan of action is always recommended, especially in historically important buildings or those that hold precious items.
 The faster conservation treatment can take place, the more of the original artwork will be saved, less intervention will be required, and the lower the costs will be for restoration.

 Our team is on call for any of your concerns or queries surrounding this type of conservation treatment, so please do not hesitate to get in touch if you have any reservations about the safety and security of murals, historic wallpaper, or any other type of interior artwork which may have faced accidental or household damage.
 This is also the case for artworks that may be in need of swift intervention due to signs of natural or environmental deterioration (a disturbed paint layer, discolouration, loss of detail, etc.) as this will also allow them to be safely preserved before more drastic issues occur in the future.